carbon-design-system/ibm-products/docs/CODE_GUIDELINES.md

     - `.propTypes = {};` using the PropTypes to specify property types, shapes, and required properties, and including DocGen comments to describe the properties for a user.
-    - `.defaultProps = {};` providing default values for properties that need them.
-Required props should NOT be given default values.
-Any property that is not required but which the component needs to make an assumed value for should be given a suitable default.
-Properties that can be left unset do NOT need default values if the component simply tests for and copes with the value being `undefined`.
-This includes any property that will be passed directly to a nested component or HTML element in the JSX, because React treats `undefined` as not setting the property/attribute.

 - Ensure all code is neatly formatted (use `yarn format` and/or a prettier plugin for an editor to follow the prettier rules set up in the project), and